Website Navigation for Screen Readers

 What can the funding be used for?

-The PURA Award is a discretionary fellowship award.
-Recipients may use the funding in any manner they like with no required reporting of use back to HOUR.
+PURA and Summer PURA are discretionary fellowship awards.
+Recipients may use the award funding as they deem appropriate with no required reporting of usage back to HOUR.

 What are the tax implications of this award?

-• A PURA mentor can be a faculty member, research associate, staff member, postdoc, or graduate student from any division of the university as well as the Kennedy Krieger Institute (KKI), the Lieber Institute, and the Carnegie Institute.
+• A PURA mentor can be a faculty member, research associate, staff member, postdoc, or graduate student from any division of the university as well as the Kennedy Krieger Institute (KKI) and the Lieber Institute.
 We acknowledge that in many cases the grad student or postdoc serves as the primary mentor for the undergraduate researchers.
 We respect this relationship and your support and guidance.

 What should be included in my letter of support?